jwitt88/reddit-python-data-fetch/README.md

-# reddit-api-data-fetch (Jan, 2020)
+# reddit-python-data-fetch

-A simple Python 3 script with the [Python Reddit API Wrapper](https://praw.readthedocs.io/en/latest/) to retrieve and store posts from search result data on Reddit.
+A simple Python 3 script with the [Python Reddit API Wrapper](https://praw.readthedocs.io/en/latest/) to retrieve and store recent posts made in a specific subreddit.

-The script takes three arguments (desired subreddit, keyword, and number of posts) to query the API write the output to a .csv file.
+The script takes three arguments (desired subreddit, keyword, and number of days) to query the API write the output to a .csv file.

 ## Running the script